-Today's post will be guest-written by my best friend and sister, Ali.
+Today's post will be guest-written by my best friend, Ali.

 A few weeks ago, I answered some of your questions and wrote about what it was like to attend a big university like Texas A&M. Ali went ahead and answered some of the same questions about her small private Christian university for those of you who are considering private school.
 It was great of her to do this and I hope these questions help you out!
 This will come in two parts, so be sure to keep an eye out for part two on Friday.